guhan/zerotociso/docs/FIRE.md

 ## Gas Discharge System
+- Dangerous for humans
-More effective than water dischage, but are dangerous for humans.
+- More effective than water dischage

-Halon: starves fire of oxygen by disrupting the chemical reaction between oxygen and combustible materials.
+- **Halon**: starves fire of oxygen by disrupting the chemical reaction between oxygen and combustible materials.